MorillonLab/HOTAIR_LSD1/README.md

  ---

- * Remarks : As the final peaks used until there are the ones common between replicates, to make the intersection of the peaks with the differentially expressed genes from the RNA-seq data, and avoiding bias, we need to use
+ -> Remarks : As the final peaks used until there are the ones common between replicates, to make the intersection of the peaks with the differentially expressed genes (HMS & LMS), and avoiding bias, we need to use the peaks of each replicate.

-script for TSS :
+ -> The peaks not merged can be found here (go to section 3-a) to see to which condition each file with the prefix A685C* belongs) : http://xfer.curie.fr/get/9JHuo1YBC2w/HOTAIR_LSD1_not_merged_filteredBR_peaks_bed.zip

-https://github.com/MorillonLab/HOTAIR_LSD1/blob/master/intersection_GPLH_Lsd1_peaks_rep_not_merged.sh
+script for TSS (replace the the bed files with the ones above) : https://github.com/MorillonLab/HOTAIR_LSD1/blob/master/intersection_GPLH_Lsd1_peaks_rep_not_merged.sh

-script for genebody (inside of genes) : https://github.com/MorillonLab/HOTAIR_LSD1/blob/master/intersection_GPLH_Lsd1_peaks_rep_not_merged_genebody.sh
+script for genebody (replace the the bed files with the ones above) : https://github.com/MorillonLab/HOTAIR_LSD1/blob/master/intersection_GPLH_Lsd1_peaks_rep_not_merged_genebody.sh